Built a LinkedIn Profile that doesn’t seem to be “working” for your job search?

 Often neglected as a great strategy for adding more detail, sections like Projects, Certifications, or Honors & Awards can be used to inject more keywords.

 Should you decide to use these sections, keep your wording short and keyword-dense.
 For example, your Certification section can include credentials such as Java & XML Developer, with only the name and initials included.

 A COO in the real estate industry could also add several Projects entitled Commercial Real Estate – NYC to show proficiency in overseeing large-city construction efforts.

 In the Honors & Awards section, you can add accolades that begin with your desired job title (Senior Sales Executive winning President’s Club for 5 years).

-5 – Continue collecting Endorsements on Skills & Endorsements (no matter what others say).
+5 – Populate Skills (and continue collecting Endorsements, no matter what others say).

 One of the most misunderstood sections of LinkedIn, the Skills & Endorsements area started out as a directly searchable group of keywords.
 Now, it’s evolved into an SEO tool that can draw serious traffic, but only if it’s used correctly.

-The terms you add to Skills & Endorsements will factor more heavily in your LinkedIn searchability when you’re endorsed for them.
+Recruiters use specialized Recruiter subscriptions to match the Skills in your Profile, and it’s also thought that the Skills you add will “count” more significantly when you’re endorsed for them.
 Therefore, it makes sense to add keywords and obtain Endorsements on them.

 A caveat: ensure the terms you add in this section are really keywords!
 Employers search for “hard skills” (such as Project Management), NOT character traits (such as Leadership).